 The department is currently developing research projects in the area of artificial intelligence and machine learning and several projects are already running in this field.

-We have for a long time been and are still engaged in research projects which relates to different aspects of sustainability, such as social and green clauses in public procurement, corporate social responsibility and business ethics, taxation of the digital economy, protection of workers in the collaborative economy and labour law protection through global collective agreements.
+We have long been, and are still engaged in, research projects which relate to different aspects of sustainability, such as social and green clauses in public procurement, corporate social responsibility and business ethics, taxation of the digital economy, protection of workers in the collaborative economy and labour law protection through global collective agreements.
 An overarching aim of our research is to show how law can function as a management tool for creating value in the company.
-We moreover engage in multi- and interdisciplinary research projects thanks to our collaborations within and outside the School of Economics and Management.
+Moreover, we engage in multi- and interdisciplinary research projects thanks to our collaborations within and outside the School of Economics and Management.

 The researchers at the Department of Business Law are all engaged in national and international networks in order to exchange research results, organise work shops and conferences and develop joint research applications.

 The department's research is deeply integrated into its teaching.
 The new focus on artificial intelligence and machine learning has for instance generated new courses regarding legal aspects of artificial intelligence and data protection.

 Research in business law contributes to society by focusing on legal issues that have a great impact on society at large.
 For this reason, the Department of Business Law initiated a joint cooperation centre with the Faculty of Law (ACLU – a centre for business law at Lund University) in order to stimulate research of high relevance to society.
 The department is also engaged in a similar form of collaboration as regards tax law.